jakub-n/CDI-inspector/README.md

 1. Add *&lt;reporoot>/code/eclipse-plugin/repository/target/repository/* directory as a new local update site in your Eclipse installation.
 2. Install all features from this update site.

+To be able to easily select applications deplyed in WildFly for inspection it is also necessary to install *JBoss Web and Java EE Development > JBossAS Tools* feature from `http://download.jboss.org/jbosstools/updates/stable/kepler` update site.

 ### WildFly extension

 #### Build